WatcherAtTheThreshold/Everything/README.md

 ## 💭 Someday/Maybe

-*The dream list - here so it doesn't clutter your brain*
+*Here so it doesn't clutter your brain*

 | Project | Category | Notes |
 | ------- | -------- | ----- |